 Maroon 5 is an American pop rock band that originated in Los Angeles, California.
-Before the group was formed the original four members of then 1994 band were known as Kara’s Flowers while its members were still in high school and originally consisted of Adam Levine (lead vocals, guitar), Jesse Carmichael (guitar, backing vocals) Mickey Madden (bass guitar) and Ryan Dusick (drums).
-The band, which self-released an album called We Like Digging?, was named after a girl the group had a crush on.
-They signed to Reprise Records and released an album, The Fourth World, in 1997.
-After a tepid response to the album, the band parted ways with the record label and the members attended college.
+Before the current group was established, the original four members, Adam Levine (lead vocals, lead guitar), Jesse Carmichael (rhythm guitar, backing vocals) Mickey Madden (bass guitar) and Ryan Dusick (drums), formed a band known as Kara’s Flowers in 1994, while they were still in high school.
+The band, which self-released an album called We Like Digging?, then signed to Reprise Records and released the album The Fourth World in 1997.
+After the album garnered a tepid response, the band parted ways with the record label and the members attended college.

-In 2001, the band changed their image by adding guitarist James Valentine and pursuing a new direction under the name Maroon 5.
+In 2001, the band changed its image by adding guitarist James Valentine and pursuing a new direction under the name Maroon 5.
 At this point, Carmichael switched to playing keyboards, which has since become his main instrument in the band.
-After these changes, Maroon 5 signed with Octone Records and released their debut album, Songs About Jane, in June 2002.
+After these changes, Maroon 5 signed with a subsidiary of J Records, Octone Records, and released their debut album, Songs About Jane, in June 2002.
 The album’s lead single, “Harder to Breathe”, received heavy airplay, which helped the album to debut at number six on the Billboard 200 chart.
+In 2004, the album went platinum and has been dubbed “the sleeper hit of the millennium”.
 The band won the Grammy Award for Best New Artist in 2005.
-For the next few years, they toured extensively worldwide in support of Songs About Jane and produced two live recordings: 2004’s 1.22.03.Acoustic and 2005’s Live – Friday the 13th.
+For the next few years, Maroon 5 toured extensively worldwide in support of Songs About Jane and produced two live recordings: 2004’s 1.22.03.Acoustic and 2005’s Live – Friday the 13th.
 In 2006, Dusick officially left Maroon 5 after suffering from serious wrist and shoulder injuries and was replaced by Matt Flynn.
 The band then recorded their second album, It Won’t Be Soon Before Long and released it in May 2007.
-The album reached number one on the US Billboard 200 chart and the lead single, “Makes Me Wonder”, became… (read the complete article at Wikipedia)
+The album reached number one on the US Billboard 200… (read the complete article at Wikipedia)